jbloomlab/EnvMutationalShiftsPaper/analysis_code/README.md

     * The wildtype *env* coding sequences for the BG505 and BF520 strains used in the experiments are in [./data/BG505_env.fasta](./data/BG505_env.fasta) and [./data/BF520_env.fasta](./data/BF520_env.fasta).

-    * A protein alignment of the Env homologs is in [./data/Env_protalignment_manualtweaks.fasta](./data/Env_protalignment_manualtweaks.fasta).
+    * A protein alignment of the Env homologs used in this study plus HXB2 is in [./data/Env_protalignment_manualtweaks.fasta](./data/Env_protalignment_manualtweaks.fasta).
 This is a manually tweaked version of an alignment created by [mafft](https://mafft.cbrc.jp/alignment/software/).
+The alignment is used to get the other homologs into the HXB2 numbering scheme.
 The manual tweaking was done by Hugh Haddox in regions of the variable loops, which are hard to align due to low identity and many indels.
 Specifically,.
 Hugh notes that he:
         - re-aligned BF520 in the regions between 184-191 (noninclusive bounds in variable loop 1; HXB2 numbering) and 395-412 (noninclusive bounds in variable loop 4; HXB2 numbering).
         - re-aligned LAI in the region between 137-144 (noninclusive bounds in variable loop 1; HXB2 numbering).

+    * An alignment of HIV Env coding sequences is in [./data/HIV1_FLT_2016_env_DNA.fasta](./data/HIV1_FLT_2016_env_DNA.fasta).
+This alignment is used for the phylogenetic analyses.
+This alignment was downloaded from the [Los Alamos (LANL) HIV sequence database](http://www.hiv.lanl.gov/).
+Specifically, it was downloaded using the following settings:
+        - Alignment type: Filtered web
+        - Organism: HIV-1/SIVcpz
+        - Region: Env
+        - Subtype: M group without recombinants (A-K)
+        - DNA/Protein: DNA
+        - Year: 2016
+        - Format: FASTA